What does the CE marking mean?

 12 – XXXL

 The majority of our safety gloves are available in sizes 06-11 (this can be seen on the product page and datasheet).
-If you’re looking particularly for size 12 – this is only available in our Metric Range.
 If you’re not sure what size hand you are, you can download our safety glove sizing guide (see Media), print off actual size on A4 and measure your hand to identify the correct size.
 Alternatively, if you have a whole team of people who need to get the correct size, feel free to call us and we’ll arrange a visit.